Definition of Double Taxation

 - Income Exempt: Repatriated profits may be exempt from tax in the US.
 Accordingly, the corporation would have no tax liability on the profits repatriated to the US.

-- Tax Credit: Corporation ‘A’ may be allowed a tax credit of $200,000 (that is, the amount of tax paid in the UK on the same profits).
+- Tax Credit: Corporation ‘A’ may be allowed a tax credit of $200,000 (the amount of tax paid in the UK on the same profits).
 As a result, the company’s tax liability on the repatriated profits may reduce to $50,000 as opposed to $250,000 had the income been fully taxed without the benefit of a tax credit.

-- Concessional Tax Rate: Repatriated profits may be taxed at a lower rate than the rate applicable to other corporation earnings, resulting in tax liability lower than $250,000.
+- Concessional Tax Rate: Repatriated profits may be taxed lower than the rate applicable to other corporation earnings, resulting in tax liability lower than $250,000.

 Double Taxation Agreement

-To avoid Juridical Double Taxation, various countries have entered into treaties, often based on guidance provided by the Organization for Economic Cooperation and Development, to prevent it.
-These agreements, called Double Taxation Agreements (DTA), are structured to avoid double taxation on the international earnings of taxable entities and allow for a better exchange of information between the countries to foster better trade relations between nations and prevent tax evasion.
+To avoid Juridical Double Taxation, various countries have entered into treaties to prevent it, often based on guidance provided by the Organization for Economic Cooperation and Development.
+Double Taxation Agreements (DTAs) are structures to avoid double taxation on international earnings of taxable entities, facilitate a better exchange of information between countries, promote improved trade relations, and prevent tax evasion.

 Some of the common ways in which DTAs may provide relief from it are as follows –

-- Allow income from another country to be exempt from tax in the country of residence so long as the tax is paid in the country of origin.
+- The country of residence allows for income exemption from another country if the tax is paid in the country of origin.

 - They are taxing the income in both countries and providing tax credits in the country of residence to the extent of taxes paid in the country of origin.